 - Spoon 1 teaspoon of preserves into the middle of each square.
 Fold opposite corners to meet in the middle and press firmly to seal, leaving the other two corners open.
 Preserves will push out from the center as you push down on the pastry.

-- Repeat process with the remaining discs of dough and sugar.
+- Repeat the process with the remaining discs of dough and sugar.
+Save the scraps of dough and re-roll them to form more cookies.

 - Sprinkle centers of each cookie with more sugar.